Autodesk Fusion 360 | ECAD and MCAD | Software Collaboration Tools

 ECAD (electronic computer-aided design) software is used to design and create electronic structures.
 MCAD (mechanical computer-aided design) software is used to design and create mechanical systems.

-Autodesk Fusion enables ECAD and MCAD designers (US Site) to work natively and independently on the same design project and within the same design management platform.
+Fusion 360 enables ECAD and MCAD designers to work natively and independently on the same design project and within the same design management platform.
 You never have to integrate any third-party software, translate, exchange or export STEP, XDF or IDF files, ever.

-Autodesk Fusion offers a complete online collaboration (US Site) experience for PCB, mechanical and data management, making sure that every stakeholder is part of the product development cycle.
+Fusion 360 offers a complete online experience for PCB, mechanical and data management, making sure that every stakeholder is part of the product development cycle.
 Design changes are automatically managed to enable you to revise your board shape, component placement update or modified enclosure.

-With integrated ECAD and MCAD in Autodesk Fusion, 3D PCB (US Site) data such as board copper, core material and components can be analysed, verified and validated on the MCAD side to make sure they meet the product design specifications.
+With integrated ECAD and MCAD in Fusion 360, 3D PCB data such as board copper, core material and components can be analysed, verified and validated on the MCAD side to make sure they meet the product design specifications.

-Product designers require solutions that help them bring consumer products to market faster and to easily transition from design to production.
-Autodesk Fusion enables seamless integration of ECAD and MCAD.

 – John Sparkman, Co-Founder, Limbitless Solutions